 It’s normal to feel some discomfort after the procedure.
 Pain reliever over the counter can provide pain relief.
 It is best to avoid aspirin because it can cause bleeding.
 You might get stitches to close the wound but they are usually removed within two weeks after surgery.
 A follow-up exam is a good idea to look for additional skin cancer because there is always a small risk that cancer can recur despite the high rate of success with Mohs.

-You should expect to return to work in a day or two after your procedure.
+Our Portland skin cancer removal patients should expect to return to work in a day or two after their procedure.
 Some light exercise is fine but avoid any strenuous exercise or heavy lifting for one to three weeks depending on where the surgery took place.
 And make sure to wear sunscreen and protective clothing when outside for at least six months after surgery to minimize scarring.

 The risks vary with each individual and depend on the type of cancer.
 Some of the risks can include: bad reaction to anesthesia, bleeding, change in skin sensation, infection, poor healing of the incisions, scarring and swelling.